Jill Hartmann

 3. What is your brand voice?

 How would your brand speak if it could?
 Is it reassuring?
 Confident?
 Thoughtful?
-This will guide the tone of your communication.
+This will guide the tone of your communications.

 4. Who are your competitors?